icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

 ---
 layout: article
-title: "AI in Sustainment: The Stop Point"
+title: "AI in Sustainment"
+hero_highlight: "The Stop Point"
+subtitle: "Bounded Automation in ILS/IPS"
-subtitle: "Are Integrated Logistics Support (ILS) and Integrated Product Support (IPS) just another passenger on the AI hype train?
-An engineering view of bounded automation, audit trails, and where the algorithm must stop."
+description: "Are Integrated Logistics Support (ILS) and Integrated Product Support (IPS) just another passenger on the AI hype train?
+An engineering view of bounded automation."
-description: "Bounded automation in sustainment: what AI can do for IPS, where it must stop, and why audit trails define readiness grade decision support."
 date: 2025-12-24
 last_modified_at: 2025-12-24
 status: ACTIVE
+proof: "AI can compress complexity and surface risk, but it must stop before it triggers an irreversible readiness decision without provenance."
 tags: [IPS, ILS, Sustainment AI, Decision Support, Auditability, Uncertainty, Intermittent Demand, S-Series]

+# --- SEO & META DATA ---
 keywords: [IPS, ILS, Sustainment AI, Bounded Automation, Audit Trails, Decision Support, Readiness, Intermittent Demand, S-Series]
 seo_title: "AI in Sustainment: The Stop Point | Bounded Automation in ILS/IPS | Izzet Can Ozbas"
 seo_description: "Bounded automation in sustainment: what AI can do for IPS, where it must stop, and why audit trails define readiness grade decision support."
 og_title: "AI in Sustainment: The Stop Point"
 og_description: "Bounded automation in sustainment: what AI can do for IPS, where it must stop, and why audit trails define readiness grade decision support."
 og_type: article

-proof: "AI can compress complexity and surface risk, but it must stop before it triggers an irreversible readiness decision without provenance."
 ---

 There is a massive AI train speeding through defense sustainment right now.
 Every conference has a GenAI panel.
 Every whitepaper has an LLM section.
 Every tender promises “predictive” everything.